 Patient Reported Measures (PRMs) are questionnaires that capture a patient’s perspective of their health, healthcare experiences and the impact disease and treatment is having on their wellbeing.

-- Patient-Reported Outcome Measures (PROMs) create an opportunity for patients to tell their specialist about how cancer, treatment, and side-effects are affecting their life.
+- Patient-Reported Outcome Measures (PROMs) ask patients about how cancer, treatment, and side-effects are affecting their life.

 | What are patient-reported experience measures (PREMs)?